 When you were little, did you hate answering the question, “Have you been brushing your teeth?”
 If so, the likelihood is that you weren’t very good at keeping up good oral hygiene habits.
 Maybe you answered the question with an excuse like, “I keep forgetting!”

 The same is true today of elementary-aged children in our school systems.
 The American Academy of Pediatric Dentistry has stated that over 50% of children will most likely have tooth decay before age five.
-Because of this, it is crucial that young students learn the importance of taking care of their teeth.
+Because of this, it’s crucial that young students learn the importance of taking care of their teeth.

-How Teachers Can Help
+How Can Teachers Help?

 To help kids understand oral hygiene, teachers can do what they do best – teach!
 As kids go throughout their day-to-day lives, they may not be aware of the dangers that neglecting their dental health presents.
 Teachers can act as a liaison for dentists by educating both young students and parents about the importance of good oral hygiene and the threats that can arise – such as cavities, gum disease or even oral cancer – from a lacking effort.